Montagne Center: Features

 After one year of operation, the arena's seating capacity was expanded from 8,000 in basketball configuration to its current seating capacity of 10,080.
 The 10,080 capacity is made up of 8,102 permanent seats and a telescopic chairback seating system totaling 1,978 seats.
 All seats in the arena are chairbacked and all are cushioned with the exception of folding back seats in the four topmost rows of seats.
 Including floor seating, the arena has a maximum capacity of 10,746 in event configuration.
+The arena was named Neches Federal Credit Union Arena in 2023 in return for a $3.5 million donation by Neches Federal Credit Union.
+Naming rights to the arena extend to December 31, 2033.

 The arena floor can host sporting events including basketball, volleyball, wrestling, boxing and martial arts tournaments.
 With stadium and floor seating, the Montagne Center can be configured for hosting concert events.
 The arena floor (which can be expanded to 165' x121') can also be transformed into hosting graduation ceremonies, proms, dances, banquets and conferences.

 The Morgan Suites and Red Room are both sports suites housed in the Montagne.
 The Morgan suites face the football field and are priced at $25,000 a year.
 Each of the seven suites has seating for 16.
 The Red Room is a university reception center for alumni and reunion events.
 The Red Room is unique because one side has windows facing the North end of the Football field while the other side faces the basketball court.

 The building includes the following in addition to the main arena area: